ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

 ## Express Partner

-This is the starting level which you can apply for.
+This is the starting level for Solution partnership with us.
 It will help you **onboard our partnership program**, get familiar with **@@name platform**, and start enjoying **new market opportunities**.

 ### Requirements